 Just a thought, but is it not interesting how all through history there have been people who have tried to force everyone to conform to whatever was the most prevalent norm of any behavior or belief?
 Even today some people want to force everyone to think, behave, like themselves, and be the way they think we all should be.

-More From Au Fait about How Physical Traits May Have a Correlation With Intelligence
+More from C. E. Clark about How Physical Traits May Have a Correlation With Intelligence

 - Redheads: Redhead Chemistry Is Unique and Different From All Other People